Material Ethereal Constructs: Sequential, Poetic Dialogues

 We have just enough religion to make us hate but not enough to make us love one another. — JONATHAN SWIFT

-Humans are not separate individuals, tribes, religions, or countries artificially defined by customs, beliefs, borders, or languages.
-We are one indivisible planetary family.
-We are one indivisible family on one interconnected planet floating deep within space!
+Humans are not separate individuals, tribes, religions, or countries artificially defined by borders, languages, customs, or beliefs.
+We are one indivisible family on one interconnected energetic planet living, breathing, and gently floating within space!

 The Statue of Liberty's "Give me your tired, your poor, your huddled masses yearning to be free" speaks to all times.
-Some say this phrase demonstrates America's ideology, some define it as a pipe dream, and others say it is a curse.
-Social justice mirrors philosophical, democratic, and spiritual ideals yet reflects pragmatic long-term solutions as well.
+Some say this phrase demonstrates America's ideology, some call it an idealistic pipe dream, and others say it is a curse.
+What say you?
+Social justice mirrors philosophical, democratic, and spiritual ideals, while also reflecting pragmatic, long-term solutions.
 "Between 1880 and 1930, more than 27 million immigrants arrived [seeking safety, religious and political freedom, and opportunity] mainly from Europe and Canada."
 America’s immigration history continues.
 What stories will historians tell?
-Are we creating a history we will want to deny or diminish?
+Are we creating a history we will look back on and deny?

 In Mary T. Lathrop's poem Judge Softly, she writes, "See the world through his [or her] spirit and eyes."
 Remember, vulnerable babies, children, and grandparents, along with mothers and fathers, suffer from gang violence, war, ethnic cleansing, climate disasters, and extreme poverty.
-Earthquakes, fires, floods, and famine devastate humanity and forced migration.
-A friend and retired policeman recently expressed anger and frustration over the border crisis and blamed Congress (not the presidents) for not coming together since George W. Bush briefly enjoyed a majority in both houses.
-The policeman said: “It's wrong, IT'S WRONG, the border must be secured and immigration justly authorized in a timely manner!”
-He ended with something like this: if my family were in peril or starving, I would do anything to save them, “including crossing the border illegally.”
+Earthquakes, fires, floods, and famine devastate humanity and force migration.
+A friend and retired policeman recently expressed anger and frustration over the border crisis.
+He blamed Congress (not presidents) for not coming together since George W. Bush briefly enjoyed a majority in both houses.
+The policeman said: “It's wrong, IT'S WRONG, the border must be secured and immigration for worthy citizens justly authorized in a timely manner!”
+He ended softly with something like this: But, if my family were in peril or starving, I would do anything to save them, “including crossing the border illegally.”

-As with couples, families, communities, and nations, kindness, non-judgment, unconditional love, commitment, and selfless service must be part of the global healing formula.
-A critical mass of spiritual healing can only manifest as individuals take responsibility by projecting loving words, thoughts, and actions into everyday life.
+As with couples, families, communities, and nations, kindness, non-judgment, unconditional love, and commitment to selfless service must be part of the global healing formula.
+A critical mass of spiritual healing can only manifest when individuals take responsibility by projecting loving words, thoughts, and actions into their everyday lives.
 For insights, search the “Peace Prayer” of St. Francis.
 Consider Gandhi's simple words: "Be the change you wish to see in the world."
 This quote (yes, overused) challenges us to radiate loving kindness towards change in our homes, communities, countries, and collective consciousness.

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.

-Enlightenment reflects the shattering of the ego's pride, greed, indifference, and lonely delusions.
-Unfortunately, critical imagining, Sophia's wisdom, and common sense often lose out to fears, selfish ways, and tribalism bound up in the lower self’s false narratives and logical fallacies!
-Let's admit we are all saints and sinners, digest our humble pies, and collectively go to work.
-Cultural creatives of all ages and non-profit institutions are serving to manifest change; they are finding fulfillment, joy, hope, and transcendence through service and philanthropy.
+Enlightenment reflects the shattering of the ego's pride, greed, indifference, and bitter delusions.
+Unfortunately, critical thinking/imagining, Sophia's wisdom, and common sense often lose out to fears, selfishness, and tribalism bound up in the lower self’s false narratives and logical fallacies.
+Let's admit that we are all saints and sinners, take our humble pie, and collectively get to work.
+Cultural creatives of all ages and non-profit institutions are serving to bring about change; they find fulfillment, joy, hope, and transcendence through service and philanthropy.
 Do you hear their grace-filled messages?
 Are you listening?

-A faster, fairer, focused evolution in the language of universal connection to each other and Earth must manifest to achieve sustainability.
-Can we place the needs of others (at home and globally) before ourselves?
+A faster, fairer, and focused evolution in the language of universal connection to one another and the Earth must manifest to achieve sustainability.
+Can we prioritize the needs of others (both at home and globally) over our own?
 Compassion and heroism arise in human hearts daily, but a critical mass of illumined global citizens collaborating and cooperating is essential.

-During the early industrial revolution, one billion humans lived on Earth, two billion in 1927, four billion in 1974, and in 2024, eight billion.
+During the early Industrial Revolution, approximately one billion people lived on Earth.
+By 1927, the population had reached two billion; by 1974, four billion; and by 2025, eight billion.
 The Industrial Revolution and mass-market consumer capitalism have re-engineered life on Earth within an anemic biosphere and diminished quality of life.
 "This planet is not terra firma: it is a delicate flower and must be cared for," said Scott Carpenter, an Astronaut for NASA's Project Mercury.
 Arable land, food, and water are now scarce.

 We witness the ramifications of the Anthropocene daily.
-Unchecked consumerism and waste, pollution, excessive greenhouse gases, deforestation, droughts, floods, forest fires, and plant and species extinction disrupt the planet's innate intelligence and ability to achieve homeostasis.
+Unchecked consumerism and waste, pollution, excessive greenhouse gas emissions, deforestation, droughts, floods, forest fires, and the extinction of plants and species disrupt the planet's innate intelligence and ability to achieve homeostasis.
 Humanity is one within a tainted biosphere.
 Wake up!
 Wake up!
 We are Earth's ills.

 Environmental conferences and summits are moving far too slowly.
-Could time, energy, and funds be committed (as in an international Manhattan Project) to research and develop sustainable solutions?
-Radical change does not have to raise fears; transformation is not beyond human potential.
+Could time, energy, and funds be committed (as in the international Manhattan Project) to researching and developing sustainable solutions?
+Radical change does not have to evoke fears; transformation is within human potential.

 The Industrial Revolution's science and technologies are miraculous.
 The dynamics of peace, health, equitable economies, human rights, environmental quality, and sustainability must emerge.
 Our egalitarian natures and self-sacrifice must confidently engage universal truths about a new conscious world order of the Oneness of all Nature.